Hekstra-Lab/integrator/README.md

 ## Installation

 The project depends on DIALS and laue-DIALS alongside PyTorch.
-DIALS (and dxtbx/cctbx) and PyTorch must be installed from conda-forge.
+DIALS (and dxtbx/cctbx) and PyTorch are installed from conda-forge.
 Pick the environment file that matches your machine:

 | File                   | Env               | For                                    |